joeFathalla/udaciCards/README.md

 - Learn more about [Universal React](https://docs.expo.dev/).
 - See what API and components are [available in the React runtimes](https://docs.expo.dev/versions/latest/).
 - Find out more about developing apps and websites: [Guides](https://docs.expo.dev/guides/).
+- this Project has been tested on Android device